 What is the plugin itself?
-It’s some additional code, designed as a separate service, that allows to expand some core functionalities of the website or just add another feature to it.
+It’s some additional code, designed as a separate service, that allows you to expand some core functionalities of the website or just add another feature to it.
 Where are they downloaded from?
-In most of the cases, they’re found by website owners somewhere in the Net or just with the first Google link that forwards them to GitHub.
+In most cases, they’re found by website owners somewhere in the Net or just with the first Google link that forwards them to GitHub.

-The thing that is not considered here is that every piece of code added to your system has a potential to be a risk.
-When you download some kind of plugin from the Internet and set it up on your website without being aware of what’s inside it and who is the autor – all you do is granting that potentially risky or even malware code full access to your website and its data.
-So if the plugin has a vulnerability (and in the majority of the cases we face it’s just like that) or is not a plugin at all (meaning that it’s just a wrapping for the malware) consider that your website and data are already penetrated.
+The thing that is not considered here is that every piece of code added to your system has the potential to be a risk.
+When you download some kind of plugin from the Internet and set it up on your website without being aware of what’s inside it and who is the author - all you do is granting that potentially risky or even malware code full access to your website and its data.
+So if the plugin has a vulnerability (and in the majority of the cases we face it’s just like that) or is not a plugin at all (meaning that it’s just wrapping for the malware) consider that your website and data are already penetrated.

 As well as the plugins: every piece of code added to your system has the potential to be a risk.
 That’s why in professional and qualitative development companies there is a separate Quality Assurance (QA) department and Vulnerability Researchers (VR) department.
 Both of them are constantly looking for potential exposures and bugs that may cause such exposures to appear.

 How to secure website and server properly?

 Actually, I think it’s enough to talk about how hackers can compromise and hack your websites.
 I think it’s time to tell you how to secure server and website backdoors and prevent hackers and malware from gaining access to your system.